8 Effective Ways to Improve Communication in Healthcare

 2. Use simple language

-Replaced medical jargon with simple language is easy said than done because understanding healthcare knowledge is not enough.
+Replaced medical jargon with simple language is easier said than done because understanding healthcare knowledge is not enough.
 Simply language is the collaboration of healthcare knowledge and a writing mindset.
-Here are some writing techniques that you can steal from our Content Lead:
+When looking for ways to improve communication in healthcare, consider these writing techniques from our Content Lead:

 • Organize your thinking